PRP spine treatments expand options to relieve back pain.

 “To treat spinal pain, we typically inject the damaged spinal disc with PRP,” says Dr. Clary.
 “Our objective is to place regenerative cells inside a disc to try to heal or regrow tissue.
 The injection addresses pain with a different approach compared to other treatments.
 Also, because disc-related pain issues are traditionally very hard to treat, regenerative therapies are one of our only options to manage this type of pain.”

-Studies comparing steroid and regenerative treatments
+Studies comparing steroid treatments and orthobiologics

 Steroids are the traditional injection treatment for patients with sacroiliac joint pain.
 “Sacroiliac joint pain is back pain caused by a joint supporting the pelvis and spine,” explains Dr. Clary.
 “A steroid injection provides a few months of relief.
 It is a limited option, because there are risks attached to using steroids over a long period of time.
 By comparison, in a head-to-head study between steroid therapy and prolotherapy, the patients treated with prolotherapy had less pain and more function one year after treatment.
 Yet, insurance covers steroid and doesn’t cover prolotherapy.”